sudorandom/kmcd.dev/content/posts/2024/fauxrpc-testcontainers/index.md

 - Rules using CEL: Fine-grained control over stub behavior using Common Expression Language (CEL) to define complex matching conditions and response generation logic.
 This will enable more dynamic and flexible stubbing scenarios.
 Imaging having a rule saying: `req.Name == "Bob"` then return a specific stub user.
 - Request Logging: Detailed logging of requests and responses to facilitate debugging and troubleshooting during test execution.
+- Improved documentation: I'm currently working on a refresh of [fauxrpc.com](https://fauxrpc.com/) that includes these new features.

 Have an idea for a new feature or a suggestion for improvement?
 We'd love to hear from you!
 [Open an issue](https://github.com/sudorandom/fauxrpc/issues) on the GitHub repository to share your thoughts or contribute to the project.